Abdulkarim Farooq

 Abdulkarim Farooq became the new heir to the Farooq legacy and business enterprise after the death of his father Mohammed Farooq known as "The Great Farooq".
 He owned the biggest general trading establishment in Al Bastakiya, Dubai known as London store which specialized in importing quality brands directly from London, UK.
-He was regarded as the "wealthiest man in Dubai and owned symbols of affluence which included a yacht".
+He was regarded as the "wealthiest man in Dubai and owned symbols of affluence which included a yach". ".

 Abdulkarim Farooq was also an advisor to the rulers of Dubai, specifically the late Sheikh Rashid Bin Saeed Al Maktoum, the former ruler of Dubai, and other rulers across the Persian Gulf region.